openwfm/wrf-sfire-docs/docs/updates.md

  [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

-**To protect the computer hardware, should Alderaan CPUs get too hot, the jobs running on them are suspended automatically.
+**To protect the hardware, should Alderaan CPUs get too hot, the jobs running on them are suspended automatically.
 This should happen only rarely.
 The jobs resume after the temperature drops, which should not take more than few minutes.
-However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.
+To protect the datacenter, all jobs will be suspended if the datacenter temperature is too high, and all nodes will be shut down automatically if the temperature keeps increasing further.

 ### 2024/01/25